Sawyer Fredericks: The Voice (2015)

-From February to May 2015, Fredericks competed on the eighth season of The Voice.
+From February to May 2015, Fredericks competed on the 8th season of The Voice.
 Talent scouts from the show invited him to participate in pre-show auditions after noticing YouTube videos of his singing.
-On his televised blind audition he sang "I'm a Man of Constant Sorrow", a traditional folksong he had earlier adapted to perform while busking.
+On his televised blind audition he sang "Man of Constant Sorrow", a traditional folksong he had earlier adapted to perform while busking.
 Coaches Adam Levine, Pharrell Williams, and Christina Aguilera turned their chairs around within ten seconds, and Blake Shelton joined them 40 seconds later.
 Fredericks chose Williams as his coach.

 In his Battle round, Fredericks teamed up with Noelle Bybee to sing Creedence Clearwater Revival's "Have You Ever Seen the Rain" and was chosen by Williams to advance.
 In his Knockout round, Fredericks sang in a three-way match with Mia Z. and Paul Pfau, after Anthony Riley withdrew from the competition.
 Fredericks' performance of Howie Day's "Collide" earned him (along with Mia Z.) an advance into the Top 20.

 In the Playoff rounds, Fredericks advanced to the Top 12 covering Ray LaMontagne's "Trouble", and to the Top 10 with John Lennon's "Imagine".
 Falsetto notes in the latter presented a challenge to Fredericks, whose voice was changing.
 He received the first iTunes Singles Chart top 10 multiplier bonus of the competition with "Imagine", reaching the second position by the close of the voting window.
 He advanced to the Top Eight with Goo Goo Dolls' "Iris" (reaching the fourth position on iTunes, edged out by Koryn Hawthorne at third), and to the Top Six with Lynyrd Skynyrd's "Simple Man" (reaching the second position on iTunes).

 In the Top Six, Fredericks performed Al Green's "Take Me to the River" (reaching the tenth position on iTunes), featuring an energetic teen dance troupe surrounding the more reserved singer.
-For his Mother's Day dedication song, Fredericks was allowed in a rare move by The Voice, to choose a song which hadn't been released by a major label, May Erlewine's "Shine On".
+For his Mother's Day dedication song, Fredericks was allowed (in a rare move by The Voice) to choose a song which hadn't been released by a major label, May Erlewine's "Shine On".
 In a further twist, Erlewine revealed that while giving permission for use of the song, she was nevertheless a strong backer of The Voice competitor Joshua Davis.
 "Shine On" rose to the third position on iTunes, the highest rated song on The Voice that week.
 The day after the Top Six results show, he returned to New York for a homecoming visit, participating in a parade and performance of three songs before over 4,000 people at Fonda Speedway (Fultonville, New York), and an evening concert at the Palace Theatre.